tahoma2d/tahoma2d_docs/source/interface_overview.rst

 .. tip:: **To return to the set of rooms provided with Tahoma2D:**

-    Choose Windows  →  Reset to Default Rooms.
+    Choose Panels  →  Reset to Default Rooms.

 .. _customizing_rooms:

 Customizing Rooms
 '''''''''''''''''
 Rooms can be modified by setting different sizes to different panes.
-When "Room Editing Mode" is active, panes can be pulled out to become floating windows and floating windows can be docked as panes.
+When "Room Editing Mode" is active, docked panels can be pulled out to become floating panels and floating panels can be docked.

-While "Room Edting Mode" is locked, panes can be resized and new floating windows can be added by using the Windows menu.
+While "Room Edting Mode" is locked, panels can be resized and new floating panels can be added by using the Panels menu.

-.. tip:: **To resize a pane in the room:**
+.. tip:: **To resize a panel in the room:**

     Click any vertical or horizontal separator and drag it to the new position.

-.. note:: Some panes like the toolbar have a fixed width or height, therefore they cannot always be resized.
+.. note:: Some panels like the toolbar have a fixed width or height, therefore they cannot always be resized.

-.. tip:: **To open a pane as a floating window:**
+.. tip:: **To open a panel as a floating panel:**

-    Select in the Windows menu the pane you want to open.
+    Select in the Panels menu the panel you want to open.

-.. tip:: **To resize a floating window:**
+.. tip:: **To resize a floating panel:**

-    Click and drag the border or corner of a window.
+    Click and drag the border or corner of a panel.

-.. tip:: **To close a floating window or a dialog:**
+.. tip:: **To close a floating panel or a dialog:**

     Click the close button at the right of the title bar.

-.. tip:: **To add a pane to a room:**
+.. tip:: **To add a panel to a room:**

-    1. Use the Windows menu to open the pane as a floating window.
+    1. Use the Panels menu to open the panel as a floating panel.

     2. Click and drag its title bar to move it around and release to dock it according to the highlighted insertion point.

-.. note:: Trying to dock a pane to the leftmost/rightmost part of the interface may fail if the main Tahoma window is maximized at that moment.
+.. note:: Trying to dock a panel to the leftmost/rightmost part of the interface may fail if the main Tahoma window is maximized at that moment.
 To overcome this, you can restore the main window size, dock the desired pane, and then maximize it back.

-.. tip:: **To remove a pane from a room:**
+.. tip:: **To remove a panel from a room:**

-    1. Click and drag the title bar of the pane you want to remove to undock it from the room.
+    1. Click and drag the title bar of the panel you want to remove to undock it from the room.

-    2. Close the floating window.
+    2. Close the floating panel.

 .. tip:: **To maximize, or minimize a maximized pane:**

     Double-click its title bar.

-.. note:: Some panes like the toolbar and the level strip have some fixed size, therefore they cannot be maximized.
+.. note:: Some panels like the toolbar and the level strip have some fixed size, therefore they cannot be maximized.

 .. tip:: **To lock/unlock the rooms configuration:**

-    Activate/deactivate the Windows  →  Lock Room Panes option.
+    Activate/deactivate the Panels  →  Lock Room Panes option.

 .. _room_panes:

 Room Panes
 ----------
-Below there is a list of the panes (in the same order in which they appear in the Windows menu) that can be used to build rooms and that can be opened as floating windows.
+Below there is a list of the panels (in the same order in which they appear in the Panels menu) that can be used to build rooms and that can be opened as floating panels.

 .. _batch_servers: